grimradical/docker-puppet-rack/README.md

 #### CA

-- [ ] Externalize CA into its own container
+- [X] Externalize CA into its own container
+- [ ] Independent env var control of the number of CA workers
-- [ ] _investigate_ Does the loadbalancer need to proxy/rewrite CA requests?
+- [X] _investigate_ Does the loadbalancer need to proxy/rewrite CA requests?

 #### Load balancer